bryan-lunt/sdzoo-pathology-contact_tracer/README.md

 	animal_local_id (text), source_case_local _id (text; See below *), duration_in_days (integer; *), start_date (Date;*), end_date (Date; *), enclosure_name (text; *)

-- animal_local_id : The identifier from Housing History of an animal that was potentitally exposed.
+- animal_local_id : The identifier from the Population Housing History Input File of an animal that was potentially exposed.
-- source_case_local_id : The identifier from Housing History/Infections/Diagnoses with which the first animal had contact.
+- source_case_local_id : The identifier from one of the Infected Individuals files of an infected animal with which the (potentially) exposed animal (animal_local_id)  had contact.
 This field will be blank if unavailable, for example, if the program was run with the enclosure contamination input file.
 - duration_in_days :  The duration of contact calculated by subtracting the start_date from the end_date.
 (Note that if the contact started and ended on the same day, a duration of "0" is given, but the contact is still reported.)
 - start_date : The beginning of the overlapping period of contact between individuals in the population and cases or contaminated environments.
 - end_date : The end of overlapping infectious period of interest.
 - enclosure_name : The location where this contact occurred.

 Note:  Individuals cannot have overlapping contact dates with themselves.

+### Remove overlap in environmental contaminations checkbox:

+The program can output contact dates and number of days using two different methods:  1) treat each individual move-in and move-out records as a separate contact, creating a separate environmental contamination (uncheck “remove overlap in environmental contaminations” box);  or 2) adjust the contact period to remove overlap of environmental contamination attributed to the same case that occurred in the same enclosure (default; check box “remove overlap in environmental contaminations”).
+The distinction between these two methods can be illustrated by using “Infected Individuals With Estimated Infectious Periods Input File” with a post-exposure environmental period of 30 days.
+If a case moves in-and-out of an enclosure several times during a short period, then Method 1 may over-estimate the total number exposure days that a population member experiences because  each separate move-in/move-out records generate a distinct environmental contamination period.
+Method 2 was created to address this issue by removing the overlap in exposure days resulting from environmental contamination.
+In method 2, the total number of days that the infectious agent remains in the environment will be truncated for a given contact if a case returns to the same within a time period that is less than the specified gamma contamination period.

+#### Example files and output:

+##### Population Housing History Timeline Input, w/ 30 day beta (infectious) and gamma (environmental) period:

+	Animal1, enclosureA, 1/1/2000, 1/1/2001
+	Animal2, enclosureA, 1/1/2000, 1/11/2000
+	Animal2, hospital, 1/11/2000,1/13/2000
+	Animal2, enclosureA, 1/13/2000, 1/23/2000

+##### Infected Individuals With Estimated Infectious Periods Input File:

+	Animal2, 1/23/2000

+##### Output with “remove overlap” checked (removes overlap in exposure-days):

+	Animal1, Animal2, 12, 1/1/2000, 1/13/2000, enclosureA
+	Animal1, Animal2, 40, 1/13/2000, 2/22/2000, enclosureA

+##### Output with “remove overlap” unchecked (calculates exposure-days for each move separately):

+	Animal1, Animal2, 40, 1/1/2000, 2/10/2000, enclosureA
+	Animal1, Animal2, 40, 1/13/2000, 2/22/2000, enclosureA

 ## Enclosure Contaminations Output file